 Energy is an important basis for prosperity and social development.
-More than 600 million people in Africa do not have access to a reliable power supply and therefore rely on candles, kerosene lamps or diesel generators: expensive, unreliable and harmful solutions.
+More than 600 million people in Africa do not have access to a reliable power supply and therefore rely on candles, kerosene lamps or diesel generators: expensive, unreliable and health-damaging solutions.

 A dual approach that has been proven since 2003.